 It is easy to create a template and send that out in bulk to lots of people.
 But these impersonal and rather unwelcomed emails will rarely receive positive responses.
-To boost engagement, try personalizing your outreach messages, by not only acknowledging their previous position with what you are looking for currently but approaching them by using their name, introducing yourself and scanning their profile for something unique you can pick and match with the position you are looking for.
-Most likely the very first line of your message is enough for a candidate to consider it or ignore it, so take your time and make your message count.
+To boost engagement, try personalizing your outreach messages.
+This could be achieved by acknowledging their previous position with what you are looking for currently, approaching them by using their name, introducing yourself and scanning their profile for something unique you can pick and match with the position you are looking for.
+Most likely the very first line of your message is enough for a candidate to consider it or ignore it.
+Therefore, take your time and make your message count.

-Life happens and we all miss messages.
-Someone may have missed your message in the high number of messages they receive from recruiters.
+Life happens and we all overlook messages.
+Someone may have missed your outreach in the high number of messages they receive from recruiters.
 Follow up with them and always end your message with an action point.